akanyaani/miniLLAMA/README.md

 **Contribution**

-* Your issues and PRs are always welcome.
+* Contributions and feedback are welcome!
+Feel free to open issues for suggestions or bug reports, and submit pull requests to improve the project.

 **Author**